 - Wave theory says that light of any frequency should be capable of ejecting electrons.
 But electron emission occurred only for frequencies larger than a threshold frequency (ν0).

-- Since energy is dependent on intensity according to wave theory, low intensity light should emit electrons after sometime so that the electrons can acquire sufficient energy to get emitted.
+- Since energy is dependent on intensity according to wave theory, the low-intensity light should emit electrons after some time so that the electrons can acquire sufficient energy to get emitted.
 However, electron emission was spontaneous no matter how small the intensity of light.